GMuskan/Namaste-React/README.md

 # React Hooks
     -useState()
     -useEffect()
+        if no dependency array => useEffect is called on every render if empty dependency array => useEffect is called on initial render(just once) if dependency array is not empty => useEffect is called whenever dependencies changes

 # 2 types of routing in web app
     - Client side Routing
     - Server side Routing

+# Redux Toolkit
+    - Install @reduxjs/toolkit and react-redux
+    - Build our store
+    - Connect our store to our app
+    - Create slice
+    - dispatch(action)
+    - Selector